fermyon/developer/content/cloud/custom-domain.md

 If you do not own a domain (and are **not** interested in purchasing one) but would like to customize your Spin application's domain name within the `fermyon.app` apex domain, then Custom Fermyon Subdomains may be a good option for you.
 Check out the [Custom Fermyon Subdomains tutorial](./custom-fermyon-subdomain.md) for more instructions.

-If you do not own a domain and you **are** interested in purchasing one, you can purchase one through a domain registrar like [Namecheap](https://www.namecheap.com/) or [Google Domains](https://domains.google).
+If you do not own a domain and you **are** interested in purchasing one, you can purchase one through a domain registrar like [Namecheap](https://www.namecheap.com/) or [GoDaddy](https://www.godaddy.com/).
 Fermyon Cloud is not a domain registrar meaning you'll have to use an external registrar.

 >> If you are unsure what some of the terms on this page mean, please see the section called [Terminology](#terminology) at the bottom of this page.